jawadtaki0/reactors/README.md

 Reactors is a responsive book management web app where users can:

 - Browse a curated collection of books
-- View detailed information about each book
+- View detailed information for each book
-- Add or edit books via a clean interface
+- Add, edit, and delete books (if authorized)
-- Maintain a personal reading list
+- Maintain a personal reading list (e.g., “Want to Read”, “Reading”, “Finished”)
-- Track reading progress
+- Track reading progress and see a summary
 - Manage profile details
+- Register, log in, log out, and stay authenticated across sessions
-- Log in or register
+- Optionally log in with Google

-This version uses **local mock data** and **React Context** to simulate backend behavior.

 ---
+In **Phase 2 (this version)**, all data comes from a **real backend API** via HTTP requests.
 # Primary Data Entities

 ### **Book**